stanbaek/ece487A/_sources/Labs/Lab2_ForwardKinematics.md

     # test_move_joints()              <--  COMMENT OUT
 ```

+You need to add the `move_joints` function inside `test_forward_kinematics`.
 Execute the code and use a ruler to measure the position of the tooltip.
 Compare the measured values with the calculated values.

 **Deliverable 4**: Demo your robot moving the tooltip to the calculated position.